alex-piccione/chrome-extension.no-cookies/README.md

 # Browser Annoyance Killer

-This is a Chrome extension to remove :cookie: settings dialog ...and other annoyances.
+This is a Chrome extension to get rid off the :cookie: settings dialog of many websites.
-It works also with Maxthon browser.
+It works also with Chrome and  Maxthon browser.
+Never tested on other browsers.

+## How to install?

+Download this repo somewhere in your PC.
+Open browser extensions Manager panel (for Chrome you can use this URL "chrome://extensions/").
+Enable Developer Mode.
+With Developer Mode on, you can use the "Load unpacked" command and point to the folder where you extract this repo.
+Done.
+The extension is installed.
+If you are already in a page with opened Cookies settings panels, you need to reload it (CTRL+R).

 ## Websites where we do something or will do something

+Not updated.
+Current list can be found in _/data/websites.js_ file.

 |                    | Site                      | Status         | Note                                                               |
 | ------------------ | ------------------------- | -------------- | ------------------------------------------------------------------ |